Šalov

 Šalov (Garamsalló) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1280.

 Geography

-The village lies at an altitude of 180 metres and covers an area of 19.045 km².
+The village lies at an altitude of 180 metres and covers an area of 19.045 km2.
 It has a population of about 420 people.

+Population

 Ethnicity

-The village is about 73% Magyar, 20% Slovak and 7% Gypsy.
+The village is about 73% Magyar, 20% Slovak and 7% Romani.

 Facilities

 The village has a public library and football pitch.